FIE459 Sustainable Finance

-Final exam, comprising of a 4 hour written home exam, representing 50% of the total grade.
-The final exam can be answered both in English and in Norwegian.
+Final exam, comprising of a 4 hour written individual home exam, representing 50% of the total grade.
+The final exam shall be answered in English.

 The course is taught using Schoenmaker and Schramade: "Principles of Sustainable Finance", Oxford University Press (2019), together with academic and relevant practitioner-oriented articles, cases and videos made available via Canvas.